biocatchltd/yellowbox/docs/extras/webserver.rst

         Assert that exactly one request was made.

-        :raises AssertionError: If no or multiple request was made.
+        :raises AssertionError: If no or multiple request were made.

     .. method:: assert_requested_with(expected)
                 assert_requested_with(**kwargs)

         Assert that the latest request was made matches an expected request.

-        :param expected: The expected request parameters.
+        :param expected: The expected request.
         :type expected: :class:`ExpectedHTTPRequest`
         :param \*\*kwargs: Alternatively, users can skip the ``expected`` argument and specify the expected request parameters as keyword arguments.